 If you’re using the Law of Attraction to start your own business or are working hard to climb the career ladder, it’s so important to know how to be a leader.

-Of course, your natural passion and enthusiasm are a vital starting point.
+Of course, your natural passion and enthusiasm are vital starting points.
 It’s also useful to think about the specific leadership style you want to cultivate.

 There are six main ways to manage a team successfully and be a leader at work.
 They are all effective at different times.
 Think about which suits you best, and which are likely to be useful to you most often.